grscheller/scheller-linux-archive/linuxHome/info/Web/README.md

 ### style.css
 * All formating done here.
-* Optimize for my vision problems - dark background.

 ### [Portmanteau](Portmanteau.html)
 * Contains password schemas I used
 * Organized as a column table, which I am not happy with.
+I intend<br>
-  I intend to change it to a row table since the "records" for each site are kept together.
+  to change it to a row table since the "records" for each site are<br>
+  kept together.

 ### [Portmanteau](http://htmlpreview.github.com/?https://github.com/grscheller/scheller-linux-archive/blob/master/linuxHome/info/Web/Portmanteau.html)
 * Same as above except rendered as HTML.